-At 1,000 yards (10") a ship's exact name and appearance, including the number of gunports, are obvious.
+At 1,000 yards ($10^{"}$) a ship's exact name and appearance, including the number of gunports, are obvious.
 Merchant ships can be positively identified at this range (at longer range they may be confused with warships) as well.

 Night battles require a referee, and are more difficult to fight than battles occurring in daylight.
 Confusion in night battles is rampant, since positive identification occurs only at 400 yards (4") or less.
-On moonlit nights with good visibility (you should roll for this on one die, with a 1 or 2 meaning that visibility is good) maximum sighting and firing range is 10".
+On moonlit nights with good visibility (you should roll for this on one die, with a 1 or 2 meaning that visibility is good) maximum sighting and firing range is $10^{"}$.
 On nights with fair visibility (a roll of 3 or 4), maximum firing and sighting range is reduced to 8".
-And on nights with poor visibility (a roll of 5 or 6), maximum sighting and firing range is reduced to only 6".
+And on nights with poor visibility (a roll of 5 or 6), maximum sighting and firing range is reduced to 8".
 Ships that lose sight of each other keep moving until they either are clear of each other or meet again.
-The referee should use his best judgment in such cases, and use separate, out-of-the-playing-area captains if possible.
+The referee should use his best judgment in such cases.